yiisoft/yii2/docs/guide/concept-behaviors.md

 Using Behaviors <a name="using-behaviors"></a>
 ---------------

-To use a behavior, you first need to attach it to a [[yii\base\Component|component]].
-We will describe how to attach a behavior in the next subsection.
+To use a behavior, first attach it to a [[yii\base\Component|component]] per the instructions above.
 Once a behavior is attached to a component, its usage is straightforward.

-You can access a *public* member variable or a [property](concept-properties.md) defined by a getter and/or a setter of the behavior through the component it is attached to, like the following,
+You can access a *public* member variable or a [property](concept-properties.md) defined by a getter and/or a setter of the behavior through the component it is attached to:

 ```php
 // "prop1" is a property defined in the behavior class